cascode-labs/bandgaps/README.md

 A bandgap reference in Global Foundries 180mcu process.

 ## Testing
-Run the tests using pytest.
+Run the sims and tests using pytest.